Torba, Bodrum

-Torba is a sea-side village near Bodrum in the Mugla Province, Turkey.
+Torba is a neighbourhood of the municipality and district of Bodrum, Muğla Province, Turkey.
+Its population is 2,671 (2022).

-Torba is located approximately 6 km northeast of the resort town, Bodrum.
+Torba is a sea-side village located approximately 6 km northeast of the resort town, Bodrum.
 The hillsides are clad in olive groves and pine forests.
 The shoreline is dotted with cafes and open-air restaurants, specializing in catch-of-the-day seafood, lamb kebabs and traditional mezes (Turkish tapas).
 Despite some recent upmarket developments, the village has retained a relaxed, rural ambience.
 Because of its close proximity to Bodrum town, Torba is popular with day-trippers who come for a swim, a stroll along the idyllic shoreline or a candle-lit dinner on the beach.
 Hotels and all-inclusive resorts are there as well.

 Some of the fish in Torba Bay include sea bass and gilt-head bream.
 Other marine life include sea turtles, dolphins or the rare Mediterranean monk seal.